 Second year Biochemistry comprises the core BO201 Molecular Cell Biology module as well as BI208 Protein Structure Function in semester 1, followed by BI206 Gene Technology and Molecular Medicine and BI207 Metabolism and Cell Signalling in semester 2.

-Introduction lecture for Semester I - BO201 & BI208 will be held at 11am Monday the 10th of September 2018 in the O'Flaherty lecture hall.
-Pre-registration for practical sessions in week 7 to 12 will commence in this lecture.
-Attendance is compulsory.
+Introduction lecture for Semester I - BO201 & BI208 will be held at 11am Monday the 9th of September 2019 in the O'Flaherty lecture hall.
+Pre-registration for both modules continuous assessments and for the BI208 practical sessions will be addressed in this lecture therefore attendance is compulsory.

 Detailed information on the introduction lecture, modules and course co-ordinators is available here.